Trace intersections between migration and organised crime with human trafficking and modern slavery in our Human Trafficking MA

 - network with policymakers, campaigners, and international experts

-- Students will also have access to cutting edge research and lectures by high profile experts in the field
+- access to the latest research in the field

 Upcoming webinars and events